MONECS: Overview

 MONECS systems were based on the PDP-11/05 or PDP-11/10 processors with core memory.
 This was identical hardware rebadged by the manufacturer DEC just to indicate an OEM version.
 Student systems were fitted with a custom UNIBUS interface to support the Memorex 651 flexible drive which was an early version of an 8-inch floppy disk.

 Next major releases were the DEAMON systems based on PDP-11/04 or PDP/11/34 processors with semiconductor memory and DEC RX01 8-inch floppy disk drive(s).
 Then the LSI-11 systems based systems which moved away from the UNIBUS based processors and used the PDP-11/03 and Spectrum-IIB systems.

-All systems were installed with a mark sense card reader PDI, Hewlett-Packard or Documation M-200, plus a 132 column lineprinter from Tally, DEC, etc.
+All systems were installed with a mark sense card reader PDI, Hewlett-Packard or Documation M-200, plus a 132 column line printer from Tally, DEC, etc.

 Student programs were typically submitted as a deck of mark sense cards although punched cards were an option.
 Due to the 32k Byte memory constraint MONECS serially processed student programs with all jobs queued in the input hopper of the cardreader.
 The appropriate language interpreter was loaded from the floppy disk for each job and the results printed before reading in the next student's program.

 The MONECS systems were supported by staff from the Monash University Computer Centre which was an entity independent from the Computer Science Department.
 The Computer Centre shared facilities and staff with the Victorian Hospitals Computing Service (HCS).
 The Computer Centre also processed mark-sense sheets on an ICL 1800 series reader for the Victorian Education Department's Secondary Students final (year 12) examinations.

 A MONECS system at St Peter's Lutheran College was the first computer available for student use in a Queensland school.